nerdschoolbergen/modern-javascript-and-web-apis/exercise1/README.md

 1. Install NodeJS if you haven't already
 2. Initialize Git and npm for your project
-3. Create a basic web server using NodeJS
+3. Create a basic web server using NodeJS and Express
 4. Verify the web server is working by using the Postman plugin for Chrome

 ## 1. Install software